Merging Memory and Space: A State Space Neural Operator: Experiment Setup

 \subsection{Setup and Dataset Description}

 We evaluate our models on a suite of one-dimensional (1D) and two-dimensional (2D) partial differential equation (PDE) benchmarks commonly used in operator learning.
-These datasets span a variety of dynamical regimes—from chaotic behavior to turbulent flows—and are designed to assess the models’ ability to capture long-range temporal dependencies.
-For 1D problems, we use datasets based on the Burgers' and Kuramoto–Sivashinsky equations, following the setup in \citet{buitragobenefits}, except that we generate low-resolution datasets by uniformly downsampling the original high-resolution data rather than using cubic interpolation of the trajectory on the finest grid.
-For 2D problems, we evaluate on the \texttt{TorusLi} dataset introduced by \citet{lifourier}, which features a fixed forcing and low viscosity regime, as well as the \texttt{TorusVis} and \texttt{TorusVisForce} datasets introduced by \citet{tranfactorized}, which incorporate variable and time-dependent forcing under randomly sampled viscosities in the range $\nu \in [10^{-5}, 10^{-4})$.
+These datasets span a variety of dynamical regimes---from chaotic behavior to turbulent flows---and are designed to assess the models' ability to capture long-range temporal dependencies.
+For 1D problems, we use datasets based on the Burgers' equation (nonlinear convection--diffusion) and the Kuramoto--Sivashinsky equation (chaotic dynamics), following the same data sources as \citet{buitragobenefits} and generating low-resolution versions through uniform spatial downsampling.